axeluhl/sailing-analytics/wiki/analytics-on-a-stick.md

 - (Linux) All you need is to start the whole thing by executing start.sh.
 This will take care of starting up the database and then starting the analytics server.

+## Maintain the package

+All the binaries packaged into stick-binaries-<version>.tar.gz should normally not need to be updated.
+Currently they contain the following:

+- Java JRE 1.7 for Windows, Mac and Linux
+- MongoDB 2.6.1 for Windows, Mac and Linux
+- Directories `mongodb-data` and `mongodb-logs` for the database files

+All the configuration and start scripts can be found in the Sailing Analytics GIT.
+If you update the binaries make sure to also adapt the start scripts.